acmarrs/ColorBanding/README.md

 # Color Banding

-A simple D3D12 sample application that demonstrates how to use white and blue noise to mitigate color banding when rendering in SDR.
+A simple D3D12 sample application that demonstrates how to use white and blue noise to dither, mitigating color banding when rendering in SDR.
 To learn more, see the blog post at: http://www.visualextract.com/posts/color-banding/

 After building and running the code, first thing I recommend you do is load up the Nsight Graphics project file (ColorBanding.nsight-gfxproj), and capture a frame of the application running.
 This will provide a clear view of exactly what is happening as the application is running.
 [Download Nsight Graphics here](https://developer.nvidia.com/nsight-graphics).

 ## Requirements

 * Windows 10 v1809, "October 2018 Update" (RS5) or later
 * Windows 10 SDK v1809 (10.0.17763.0) or later.
-[Download it here.](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
+[Download it here](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive), or install with the Visual Studio Installer.
 * Visual Studio 2017, 2019, or VS Code

 ## Command Line Arguments